 Between 1890 and 1900, when the railroad and mining industries needed labor, many Italian immigrants found their way to Utah.
+Arriving from various regions of Italy, new immigrants found work among the various trades and occupations that were prominent at the time: miners, shoemakers, tailors, railroad workers, iron, produce, grocers, teachers, business owners.
 Most of those who came to Utah made it their home.
 They raised their families here, started businesses and contributed Italian tradition and culture.
-These traditions have endured and now continue on through their children, grandchildren and even great grandchildren.
+These traditions have endured and now continue on through their children, grandchildren and even great-grandchildren.

-The basic desire to maintain this culture and traditions was very strong and still prevails today.
-The League has members as young as 16 and as “seasoned” as 102.
+The basic desire to maintain the Italian culture and traditions and give back to the community was very strong when the League was established and it prevails today.
+Still growing, today the Italian American Civic League of Utah has members as young as 16 and as “seasoned” as 102.